 Tomorrow Street Innovation Centre – www.tomorrowstreet.co

-Launched by Vodafone, this innovation centre helps consolidate Vodafone’s international network and opens it up to startups.
-The centre is looking for startups working on Artificial Intelligence, Cyber-Security and Internet Of Things.
+Launched by Vodafone, this innovation center helps consolidate Vodafone’s international network and opens it up to startups.
+The center is looking for startups working on Artificial Intelligence, Cyber-Security and the Internet Of Things.

 Luxembourg Open Innovation Club – loic.lu

-Helps connect the small companies with the big corporations so that they can share ideas and build beneficial relationships.
-You can attend workshops or apply for their innovation calls through out the year.
+Helps connect the small companies with big corporations so that they can share ideas and build beneficial relationships.
+You can attend workshops or apply for their innovation calls throughout the year.